SDK Troubleshooting

 Resource Not Found

-Error: not_found: resource not found or attribute not found
+Error: not_found: resource not found, attribute not found, or attribute does not exist

 Solution: Create the resource first using otdfctl or the SDK policy functions.
 For attributes, see the SDK Create Attribute function.